0 0

 Human’s abilities explored – intellectual abilities

 God has implanted in our souls the gift of “intellect” and the gift of a “free will,” – that is, the gift of intelligence, and the gift of making choices – and God wants us to use these gifts in his service.
-God desires that our intellects should be truly enlightened and instructed so that it will have a clear knowledge of who God is.
-God desires that we continually grow in the knowledge of his love, power, goodness, justice, and mercy.
+God desires that our intellects should be truly enlightened and instructed so that it will have a precise knowledge of who God is.
+God desires that we continually grow in the understanding of his love, power, goodness, justice, and mercy.
 And when we have attained the knowledge of these things, the Christian will know how to adore God, how to trust God, how to follow God’s instructions, and how to thank God for all things and in all circumstances.

 Credit: Deacon Gary Nelson (Year of Faith Liturgical Minute No. 34.
 The Gifts of Intellect and Free Will).